 Outdoor Projects

 The New England weather really takes a toll on wood, and carpenter ants don’t help.
-For this porch, I replaced the posts on the railing and the decking.
-A few of the beams underneath had been chewed on by carpenter ants, so I removed the damaged wood and replaced it.
-The risers had been scratched open by a skunk.
-When I found the burrow under the stone step I ran the other way, and work paused while the critter was evicted.
+For this porch, I replaced the decking and the posts on the railing .
+A few of the beams underneath had been chewed on by carpenter ants, so I removed the damaged wood and reinforced the rest.
+The risers had been scratched open by a skunk!
+I found the burrow under the stone step and work paused while the critter was evicted.

 A stitch in time saves nine, which is what this shed needed but didn’t get.
 The roof started to sag as the walls twisted out of square.
 I added a ridge beam, shored up the walls, added concrete to the foundation, added a loft, and replaced the old windows with salvaged ones.
 This was a big project, but it’s solid enough now that it could serve as a tiny house.